JustinGOSSES/yiyunlininteriors.com/README.md

 Yi Yun has a Master Degree in Interior Design from the prestigious Savannah College of Art and Design as well as many year experience at award winning firms.

+## Content
+- Landing splash Section
+- About section
+- Portfolio section
+- Services section
+- Contact Us section

+## Improvements
+Possible Improvement, Needed Enhancements, and Issues are in the <a href="https://github.com/JustinGOSSES/yiyunlininteriors.com/issues">issues</a> tab.

 ## Architecture

 This is a single page application.